nedamohamadzadeh/GitHub-ForkRoster/README.md

 **Step #8 - Push Changes to Origin Repository on GitHub**

-After you have made all of the changes you want, you now have to sync these changes - which apply only to the local version of the repository - to your riginal forked repo on **GitHub**.
+After you have made all of the changes you want, you now have to sync these changes - which currently apply only to the local version of the repository - to your riginal forked repo on **GitHub**.
 Once you have committed changes to master, you will have the option to push the commits to the origin remote.
 Click the blue *Push Origin* button.

 **Step #9 - Verify Changes in GitHub**